CaravanStudios/open-product-recovery/standards/transfer_api.md

 The request body to the listProducts endpoint should be a JSON map with the following properties:

 * `pageToken` (`string`, optional) : A token indicating which page of the results to return.
 This must be a page token returned by a prior request to the `listProducts` endpoint.
+Note that if a `pageToken` is specified, all other parameters are ignored, because the pageToken encodes all other information about the request.
+The page token format is unspecified and may change at any time.
 * `requestedResultFormat` (`string`, optional) : Requests that results are returned in `SNAPSHOT` or `DIFF` format (see [Response Body](#6326-listproducts-response-body) below for descriptions of these formats).
 The server is not required to honor a request for `DIFF` format; it may return results in `SNAPSHOT` format instead.
 The server must always honor a request for `SNAPSHOT` format. `DIFF` and `SNAPSHOT` are the only values permitted for this property.
 * `diffStartTimestampUTC` (`number`, required for `DIFF` format, ignored for `SNAPSHOT`) : The baseline time for a response in `DIFF` format.
 The `diff` field of the response will include a JSON patch to modify the offer set as of the requested time to the current offer set.
 If possible, callers should base this value on a timestamp received from the server they are calling, rather than a timestamp from their own clock, to avoid clock skew problems.
 * `maxResultsPerPage` (`number`, optional) - A requested maximum number of results per page.
 The server may ignore this parameter.
 If honored, this parameter applies to both the contents of `SNAPSHOT` and `DIFF` replies.